rejetto/hfs/README.md

 At the moment there's no administration UI.
 You must edit configuration files.

+## Config

+General configuration is read by default from file `config.yaml`.
+When not specified, default values will be used.
+Supported entries are:
+- `port` where to accept http connections.
+Default is 80.
+- `mime` command what mime-type to be returned with some files.
+    E.g.: `"*.jpg": image/jpeg`
+    You can specify multiple entries, or separate multiple file masks with a p|pe.
+    You can use the special value `auto` to attempt automatic detection.

 ## Virtual File System (VFS)

 The virtual file system is a tree of nodes.